Niklorius/Touchscreen-data-processing-scripts/README.md

   Each column are variables wanting to be extracted into a separate csv for plotting.

 Output = multiple csv files, each file represents one variable and its trend for each subject over days of training.

+Note: scripts very inflexible: Need to manually specify number of animals trained, and how many days trained.